NGonline/Notes/Linux.md

 - `=` without `export` will only affects the current process.
 - `export` or `export -p` prints a list of all names that are exported in this shell.

+## fg
+- Bring a program to foreground.
+It will bring last suspended program to foreground if called without parameters.

 ## find
 - `find /path/ -name xxx`
 - `-iname` ignore upper or lower cases